-What is meant by Accountants Statutory Services
+What is meant by Statutory Audit Services

-There are certain points and areas of statutory compliance that apply to all businesses over a certain size in South Africa – irrespective of the type of business and the industry in which the business operates.
+Statutory audit services apply when there are certain points and areas of statutory compliance that apply to all businesses over a certain size in South Africa – irrespective of the type of business and the industry in which the business operates.
 The statutory requirements as defined by the Companies Act of South Africa (specifically Act 71 of 2008) are one of these common areas of statutory compliance.
 This starts with the company registrations and membership with the CIPC: the ‘Companies and Intellectual Property Commission’.
 The CIPC is the government appointed juristic entity with the power to enforce and administer laws and regulations relating to doing business in South Africa.

 Sole Traders (or Sole Proprietors) and very small, informal, businesses are not required to register with the CIPC, as the requirements for regulation and the benefits that membership has for all businesses does not warrant it.
 However, once a business attains a certain turnover, and trades with the ’formal sector’, CIPC membership and formal company registration is required.